 2.7.1 With respect to Neb.
-Rev. Stat. §81-3432.01, each eligible individual who passes the FE Examination on their first attempt no later than 9 months after graduation is eligible to be reimbursed \$50.00 by the Board of Engineers and Architects.
-Individuals who retake the exam because of a noshow or failure are not eligible for reimbursement.
+Rev. Stat. §81-3432.01, each eligible individual who passes the FE Examination on their first attempt no later than nine months after graduation may be reimbursed \$50.00 by the Board of Engineers and Architects.
+Individuals who retake the exam because of a no-show or failure are not eligible for reimbursement.
 In order to receive reimbursement, proof of graduation must be officially issued by the degree-granting institution and received by the Board within a year of graduation.
 Payment will be a warrant issued by the State of Nebraska.

 CHAPTER 3.
-LICENSURE OF ARCHITECTS BY EXAMINATION
+INITIAL LICENSURE OF ARCHITECTS

-3.1 Requirements for Licensure by Examination
+3.1 Requirements for Licensure

-Licensure by examination requires that the applicant have:
+Initial licensure as an architect requires that the applicant have:

-- (1) Satisfied the education requirements set forth in Rule 3.2; - (2) Satisfied the experience requirements set forth in Rule 3.3; - (3) Passed the ARE Examination and the Nebraska E&A Act Examination as set forth in Rule 3.4; and - (4) Complied with the application process set forth in Rule 3.5.
+- (1) Satisfied the education requirements set forth in Rule 3.2; - (2) Satisfied the experience requirements set forth in Rule 3.3; - (3) Satisfied the examination requirements set forth in Rule 3.4; and - (4) Complied with the application process set forth in Rule 3.5.